 Car Accidents are over in seconds, but the ramifications of the impact can last for days or even years if the injuries are not treated soon enough.
+People can experience different levels of pain after accidents.
+It's important that no matter how good you may feel, that you are examined by a medical professional.

 There are over 4 million emergency room visits reported each year following Car Accidents.A North Carolina School of Medicine study, "More than 70 percent of people who visit the emergency room after a car crash still feel pain six weeks later."